top of page

 What exactly is trauma?

-Other examples of trauma include:
+Some examples of trauma include:

 • Emotional neglect in childhood: Growing up without emotional support can leave lasting scars.